tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

     Sequencer-Driver Interaction

-The seq_item_port in uvm_driver defines the set of methods used by the driver to obtain the next item in the sequence.
+The seq_item_port in `UVMDriver` defines the set of methods used by the driver to obtain the next item in the sequence.
 An important part of this interaction is the driver’s ability to synchronize to the bus, and to interact with the sequencer to generate data items at the